frohro/6302view/README.md

 # 6302view

 A setup that allows researchers and learners to interact directly with their microcontroller in a web browser.
 Used in MIT subject 6.302 (Feedback system design).
 This software lets the user control and observe their microcontroller's variables in real-time.
+The image below links to a video demonstration.

 [![(system setup)](https://i.imgur.com/djGt0lU.jpg "6302view with Teensy setup")](https://www.youtube.com/watch?v=AaNXcUNaw-I)

-The image above links to a video demonstration.
+The goal of the setup was to be elegant -- just include the library, no need to modify anything depending on the microcontroller, for example.

 ## Supported microcontrollers